 Follow my blog and fall in love with Mexico!

-In 2015, the strongest storm ever recorded, Hurricane Patricia, pounded Mexico’s Pacific coast and threatened the country with catastrophe.
-Fortunately, federal and local governments took safety and prevention measures to keep the population safe and damage to the minimum.
-The Mexican people know exactly what to do in the event of a massive storm, but that’s something we have learned the hard way.
+Fortunately, the Mexican people know exactly what to do in the event of a natural disaster, but that’s something we have learned the hard way.

 Mexico City earthquake, 1985

 This was possibly the deadliest natural disaster ever.
 On September 19, 1985, the earth shook and Mexico changed forever.

 The quake measured 8.1 on the Richter scale and lasted an entire two minutes.
 It struck at 7:19 in the morning, so it caught the population at unawares.